The following is a summary of the areas of work we currently undertake:

 Native title and land rights

-Our firm represents a number of Aboriginal groups in relation to their native title claims, including the Adnyamathanha people of the Flinders Ranges, Anangu Pitjantjatjara Yunkunyatjatjara and Eringa people in the far north of South Australia and the Dambimangara people of the Kimberly region in North West Australia.
+Our firm represents a number of Aboriginal groups in relation to their determined or claimed native title rights, including the Adnyamathanha people of the Flinders Ranges, Anangu Pitjantjatjara Yankunyatjatjara and Eringa people in the far north of South Australia and the Dambimangari people of the Kimberley region in North West Australia.

 Johnston Withers’ lawyers attend community meetings, advise the Aboriginal group and then represent the claim group in the proceedings of the Federal Court.